 IC knows Jared Foldy as an acoustic singer/songwriter, so I was a bit surprised when he sent over his new single “Everglow.”
 Instead of dreamy, gentle acoustic picking, his new single has gently rolling electronic beats and a warm, lush arrangement.
 It’s a beautiful, pastoral piece that doubles as a chill dance anthem (refrain: “Take me back to summer”).

 It perfectly balances its indie-pop and electronic commitments, resulting in a song that could fit as the last track on a chill indie-pop mixtape or get remixed with some sick drops and fit straight into a club mix.
 Get versatile, Jared!
 Above all that genre nonsense, it’s a fun, nostalgic, memorable track that IC is pleased to premiere today.
-You can also check it at his Soundcloud.
+You can also check it at his Bandcamp.

 1. “Back, Baby” – Jessica Pratt.
 Mystical folk in a husky voice, reminiscent in mood of Carole King.

 2. “Victoria” – Tamara Williamson.
 A haunting, eerie track that incorporates elements of folk, Argentine history (including the death flights), and enigmatic pop sounds (a la Bjork).